Frequently Asked Questions

 Q. What do I have to do to have someone design a playset for us?

-A. Just leave your phone number and Roc will call you to set up a convenient time to meet and go over your needs, show you pictures of other playsets, and see if there is something we can do for you.
-You can also go to our website to see some pictures of other playsets at www.rocnplaysets.com.
+A. If you live in the Boston area, e-mail us and leave your phone number.
+Roc will call you to set up a convenient time to meet and go over your needs, show you pictures of other playsets, and see if there is something we can do for you.
+Or you can call us at 978-943-6485 (9am-4pm, EST).
+You can also go to our website to see some pictures of other playsets and treehouses at www.rocnplaysets.com.